StampyAI/stampy/README.md

 - `BOT_CONTROL_CHANNEL_IDS`: list of channels where control commands are accepted.
 - `BOT_PRIVATE_CHANNEL_IDS`: single channel where private Stampy status updates are sent
 - `BOT_REBOOT`: how Stampy reboots himself.
 Unset, he only quits, expecting an external `while true` loop (like in `runstampy`/Dockerfile).
 Set to `exec` he will try to relaunch himself from his own CLI arguments.
+- `CODA_API_TOKEN`: token to access Coda.
+Without it, modules `Questions` and `QuestionSetter` will not be available and `StampyControls` will have limited functionality.

 Specific modules (excluding LLM stuff):